COCO Integration#

 Note

-keyword arguments that you can pass to
+See COCOEvaluationConfig for complete descriptions of the optional keyword arguments that you can pass to evaluate_detections() when running COCO-style evaluation.

-Example evaluation¶
+Example evaluation#

 The example below demonstrates COCO-style detection evaluation on the quickstart dataset from the Dataset Zoo: